- SONA opens - September 6, 2022

 There are no limits for the amount of credits earned.
 However, each instructor has a maximum for their course.
 Please check your syllabus.

-- Many undergraduate classes offer extra credit through Human Subject studies and will say so on the syllabus.
+- Many undergraduate courses in the Department of Psychological and Brain Sciences offer extra credit through Human Subject studies and will say so on the syllabus.

-- Please verify SONA credits are assigned to the correct class and instructor.
+- Verify SONA credits are assigned to the correct class and instructor.
 Some instructors teach more than one course and some courses are taught by more than one instructor.
 Make sure you have chosen the correct course with the correct instructor.
-Changes can only be made until December 13th, 2021
+Changes can only be made until December 17, 2022 at 4pm.

 - Credits must be used in the semester they are earned and do not carry over to the next semester.

-- Students are limited to 3 SONA credits from online studies, including the long prescreen.
+- Students are limited to how many credits from online studies they may earn, including the long prescreen.

 - All available Psychological and Brain Sciences studies are listed on the SONA System.
 See these instructions for information on logging into SONA.